debitkarma/cron-in-docker/README.md

 1. Test running jobs inside a docker container via system cron.

 1. Assess which is most viable for a different project I'm working on.

+## Docker commands

+You can build this with:

+`docker build . -t debitkarma/cron-in-docker:latest`

+Then, you just have to have a working `docker-compose.yaml` (use the .yaml extension, not my .yml one), and a filled-in `.env` file in a particular folder.
+Make sure the image name is in the file exactly as you had it in the build command.

+`docker compose up` will run a container with that image, and display the logs in the terminal until it exits.

+`docker compose logs` will let you view logs, even after the container has exited and is down.

+Use the `dummy-app.service` and `dummy-app.timer` files to get things running on schedule, then you can use the `journalctl` command as you like.
+You can also use the mapped volume `./log` and view the `history.log` file.

+If you run this as a user, be sure to turn on lingering for your user, so that the timers/services work even if you are not logged in.
+(Check the section at the bottom of this README for that.)

+And, if you really want to use cron, check `crontab` to see how to do it via system crontab, or via your user crontab.

 ## Takeaways